 To make recommendations to the Ministry for the performance of audits and supervisions on subjects related to the functioning of the law enforcement complaint system, to evaluate the reports drawn up as a result of these audits and supervisions, to identify the administrative measures that need to be taken in terms of the detected deficiencies, to recommend them to the Ministry and to publicize the reports deemed appropriate.

-ç) To make recommendations to the Ministry for the effective functioning and improvement of the central registration system and to monitor the functioning of this system.
+d) To make recommendations to the Ministry for the effective functioning and improvement of the central registration system and to monitor the functioning of this system.

-To prepare statistics in relation to the data and information to be obtained from the central registration system, to create a database, to analyze the obtained data and information or to get them analyzed, to make recommendations on the identification and implementation of a strategy and, where deemed necessary, to publicize the results of these analyses.
+e) To prepare statistics in relation to the data and information to be obtained from the central registration system, to create a database, to analyze the obtained data and information or to get them analyzed, to make recommendations on the identification and implementation of a strategy and, where deemed necessary, to publicize the results of these analyses.

-To prepare annual reports that cover determinations, comments and recommendations on the subject that fall within its scope of duty and to send these reports to the Committee on the Examination of Human Rights of the Grand National Assembly of Turkey and the Prime Ministry and to publicize them every March.
+f) To prepare annual reports that cover determinations, comments and recommendations on the subject that fall within its scope of duty and to send these reports to the Committee on Human Rights Inquiry of the Grand National Assembly of Türkiye and the Presidency and to publicize them every March.

-To conduct researches aimed at improving the working conditions of law enforcement officers or to get them conducted, to monitor and evaluate the studies performed for the improvement and amelioration of law enforcement services and to make recommendations to the Ministry on these subjects.
+g) To conduct researches aimed at improving the working conditions of law enforcement officers or to get them conducted, to monitor and evaluate the activities performed for the improvement and amelioration of law enforcement services and to make recommendations to the Ministry hereof.

-To monitor the implementation of the ethical principles of law enforcement; to make recommendations to competent authorities on the effective implementation of these principles and to cooperate with the organization of law enforcement and other relevant institutions on this subject.
+h) To monitor the implementation of the ethical principles of law enforcement; to make recommendations to competent authorities on the effective implementation of these principles and to cooperate with the organization of law enforcement and other relevant institutions hereof.

-ğ) To perform public opinion polls or to make them performed at least every two years in order to measure the confidence that the public has in the law enforcement complaint system and to evaluate the opinions and thoughts of the public with regard to the system.
+i)To perform public opinion polls or to make them performed at least every two years in order to measure the confidence that the public has in the law enforcement complaint system and to evaluate the opinions and thoughts of the public with regard to the system.

-To establish contact and cooperate with universities, professional organizations which have the characteristic of a public institution and the relevant non-governmental organizations as regards the subject that fall within its scope of duty.
+j)To establish contact and cooperate with universities, public professional organizations and the relevant non-governmental organizations as regards the subject that fall within its scope of duty.

-ı) To deliver opinions and make recommendations to authorized units with regard to the in-service training programs of law enforcement officers.
+k) To deliver opinions and make recommendations to authorized units with regard to the in-service training programs of law enforcement officers.

-To deliver opinions in relation to the relevant legislation regulations that are related to the subjects which fall within its scope of duty.
+l)To deliver opinions on legislation regulations that are related to the subjects which fall within its scope of duty.

-Upon the receipt by the Commission of the notifications and complaints as regards the actions, attitudes or behaviors of law enforcement officers that require a disciplinary penalty or the fact that the Commission finds them out ex officio, the Commission can request from the Presidency of the Board to initiate a disciplinary investigation within thirty days following the date on which the notifications or complaints in question are found out.
-Upon this request, an action shall be carried out by the Presidency of the Board according to general disciplinary provisions.
+Upon the receipt by the Commission of the notifications and complaints as regards the actions, attitudes or behaviors of law enforcement officers that require a disciplinary penalty or the fact that the Commission finds them out ex officio, the Commission may request from the Board to initiate a disciplinary investigation within thirty days following the date on which the notifications or complaints in question are found out.
+Upon this request, an action shall be carried out by the Board according to general disciplinary provisions.

 The provisions of paragraph two shall also apply to the notifications or complaints for which it was not deemed necessary by disciplinary chiefs to initiate a disciplinary investigation previously.

-As for the public announcements to be made in accordance with subparagraphs (d) and (e) of paragraph one, the restrictions stipulated in the Right to Information Act No. 4982 of 9/10/2003.
+As for the public announcements to be made in accordance with subparagraphs (d) and (e) of paragraph one, the restrictions stipulated in the Law on Right to Information No. 4982 of 9/10/2003 are taken into account.

 Working procedures and principles